Welcome to today's edition of the Rush 24-7 podcast.

 Or no, I know what it was.

-Social security, the government was totally to blame.
+Social Security, the government was totally to blame.

-Social Security had overpaid like a great great great great grand aunt of hers or something.
+Social Security had overpaid like a great, great, great, great grandaunt of hers or something.

-And the and the governor said, you know what?
+And the government said, you know what?

-Your family member got too much money.
+Your family member got too much money back.

 And then more stories started popping up.